enonic/old-xp-doc/doc/operations/clustering.rst

 Network configuration
 ----------------------

-The nodes in a cluster needs to be able to discover and communicate with other nodes in the network.
+The nodes in a cluster need to be able to discover and communicate with other nodes in the network.
 The nodes communicate through TCP.

 Each node binds to an IP-address and port, and communicates to other nodes specified in a list of other nodes bind addresses.
-The first thing to do is to verify that your network allows TCP-traffic on specific port or port-range for the nodes to communicate, and then configure the nodes to use this address.
+Verify that your network allows TCP traffic on a specific port or port-range for the nodes to communicate and then configure the nodes to use these addresses.

 Settings
 *********